Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 - Add the featured image

-- Space out the text with adding Spacers
+- Space out the paragraphs of your article

 Blogs are not just for reading anymore!
 Content marketing is about educating your readers and obtaining a loyal following.
 As HubSpot’s inbound methodology states – Attract, Engage, Delight.
 Your blog is the “attract” portion of the method.